husseinsa/K8ProductsStore/README.md

 # Modernize Applications with Azure and Kubernetes - Hands on Series

 This repo houses the source for the hands-on series sessions.
-The series will walk you step by step to help you move an existing application into Azure kubernetes.
+The series will walk you step by step to help you move an existing application into Azure Kubernetes.

 ## Application Overview